Safety and Security

 - Restrooms and high-touch surfaces will be cleaned and disinfected regularly.

-- Social distancing will be encouraged when possible; however, there are no plans for any capacity restrictions on the fairgrounds or in any buildings.
+- Social distancing will be encouraged when possible; however, there are no capacity restrictions on the fairgrounds or in any buildings.

-- Masks are not required for fairgoers, staff, volunteers, or exhibitors, but suggested for those who are unvaccinated, especially indoors.
+- Masks are recommended for fairgoers, staff, volunteers, or exhibitors when indoors, but not required.